atomaszewicz/Bond/RStudio/Analysis.md

 ![chng_rat_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/chng_rat_plot.png?raw=TRUE)

+We can now see that IMDb truly does fluctuate signficantly less than the other and RT critic changes are mostly very large.
+Another point of interest is that when the metrics with large variations have big/small changes, the other metrics also have big/small changes relative to their average rating change.
+This reinforces my presumption that these online rating metrics are all roughly capturing the same sentiment towards movies, just with slightly different audiences and  it seems that the other metrics agree that the difference in quality was small.
 It seems that most of the time, the metrics agree on the sign of the change, i.e. they agree whether the newest film is better/worse than the last one.
 Let's see how often this is true.
 We simply check that all four metrics have the same sign.

 ```R
 diff$sign_chng<-ifelse(sign(diff$RT.Crit)==sign(diff$RT.User)&sign(diff$RT.User)==sign(diff$LetterBoxd)&sign(diff$LetterBoxd)==sign(diff$IMDB),1,0)